Lincoln Continental: Trim

 For 1982, the Continental was offered in base trim, Signature Series, and Givenchy Designer Series trim.
+For 1983, the Signature Series was dropped by the Continental, with the base model adding a "Platinum" luxury option package; along with a namesake exterior color, the option standardized several luxury options.
+The Valentino Designer Series was added, including a separate exterior/interior design from the Givenchy Series; on Designer Series trunklids, the Lincoln star emblem was replaced by each the logo of each designer.

-Givenchy was offered for all 6 years.
-For 1983, the Signature Series trim was absorbed by the base or standard model.
-The Signature Series trim was given to the Town Car and Mark VI instead; the Valentino Designer Series was added for 1983-1985 as a second Designer Series choice.
-After the 1985 model year, the Valentino Designer Series was discontinued in favor of the Givenchy Series as the sole Designer Series offering.
-The last two years, 1986 and 1987, choices paired down to just 2 trims: base and Givenchy.
-Including many additional standard features, the Signature Series, Valentino, and Givenchy Designer Series Continentals added $3,100 (equivalent to $8,700 in 2021) to $3,500 (equivalent to $9,800 in 2021) to the price of a standard model.
-Fully optioned Signature and Givenchy models would top out at over $26,500 (equivalent to $74,400 in 2021).
+For 1986, the Valentino Designer Series was discontinued, leaving just the standard Continental and Givenchy Designer Series.
+Including many standard features, the higher-level trims added $3,100 to $3,500 to the price of a standard Continental ($8,700 to $9,800 in 2021).
+Fully optioned Signature and Givenchy trims would top out above over $26,500 ($74,400 in 2021).